Getting Started

 The cause of the issue relates the header metadata of a WordPress plugin/theme.
 Properly configuring these headers is essential for WordPress to recognize and handle the plugin appropriately.

-Correct plugin header metadata
+Correct plugin/theme header metadata

 The following are best practice steps based on the official WordPress documentation to ensure you have the correct plugin header metadata: